taskiq-python/taskiq/docs/guide/taskiq-with-fastapi.md

 1. It's easy to use;
 2. It has a cool dependency injection.

-In taskiq we try to make our libraries easy to use and we too have a depenndency injection.
+In taskiq we try to make our libraries easy to use and we too have a dependency injection.
 But our dependencies are not compatible with FastAPI's dependencies by default.
 That is why we have created a library "[taskiq-fastapi](https://pypi.org/project/taskiq-fastapi/)" to make integration with
 FastAPI as smooth as possible.